 Rural hospitals are facing severe challenges in maintaining operating margin, with uncompensated care being a major factor.
 Telehealth eConsult platform use in local primary care settings to improve “right time, right place, right provider care” have been shown to decrease the number of patients receiving avoidable and unnecessary care within the hospital setting, thus supporting hospital’s ability to mitigate uncompensated care.

+As aligned with organizational missions, hospitals incur costs while delivering services to a diverse population of patients in need of medical attention.
 Uncompensated care is an overall measure of hospital care provided for which payment was not received from the patient or payer group.
-It equates to the sum of a hospital’s bad debt (+)— the financial assistance it provides.
+It equates to the sum of a hospital’s bad debt plus the financial assistance it provides to patients, often referred to as charity care.
+A hospital incurs bad debt when it cannot obtain reimbursement for care provided; this happens when patients are unable to pay their bills, but do not apply for financial assistance, or are unwilling to pay their bills.
 Financial assistance includes care for which hospitals never expected to be reimbursed and care provided at a reduced cost for those in need.
-A hospital incurs bad debt when it cannot obtain reimbursement for care provided; this happens when patients are unable to pay their bills, but do not apply for financial assistance, or are unwilling to pay their bills.
-Hospitals, both nonprofit and for-profit, provide uncompensated care for individuals who are un- and underinsured.

-More community care centers are adopting eConsult platforms that increase access to timely specialist care, from within the primary care office, to reduce unnecessary referrals and better manage total patient care.
-Increased access to necessary care could pose a solution to mitigate the number of patients seeking care within ED settings that is more appropriate for primary care. eConsults are a resource that has supported the reduction of up to 30% of admissions and 17.1% of readmissions.
-This could support for-profit hospitals in decreasing the amount of uncompensated care they are providing.READ ON ELECTRONIC HEALTHCARE REPORTER
+Specifically, eConsult platforms increase access to specialist guidance from within the primary care office to improve “right time, right place, right provider” care.
+This reduces unnecessary referrals and empowers primary care providers to better manage total patient care.
+Increased access to necessary care could strengthen primary care’s positioning as a solution to mitigate the number of patients seeking care within ED settings that is more appropriate for primary care. eConsults are a resource that has shown to support the reduction of up to 30% of admissions and 17.1% of readmissions.
+Community primary care eConsult use could support for-profit hospitals in decreasing the amount of uncompensated care they are providing.READ ON ELECTRONIC HEALTHCARE REPORTER